 Take the less-traveled road to Empakaai, a magical crater untouched by humans and encircled by steep, densely forested walls.
 As we approach the crater rim, a breathtaking view of the famous Ngorongoro Crater and its alkaline lakes will reveal itself along with Ol Doinyo Lengai volcano and Lake Natron in the distance.
 Accompanied by a local Maasai guide, we will walk through the enchanting forest, hoping to spot some indigenous wildlife including blue monkeys, buffalo, and the elusive leopard.
 Waiting for you at the end of the hike is the emerald-green Empakaai Lake dotted with pink flamingoes and absolute peace and tranquility

 Spanning almost 15.000 square kilometers, Serengeti National Park is perhaps one of the most premier and famous safari destinations in the world.
-The resident wildlife is incredibly rich here; Lion resting on ancient rocks, cheetah pacing the plains and up to two million wildebeest grazing over the expansive land during the Great Migration season.
-But even if the herds have moved off, we will still take you on an unparalleled safari game drives twice a day to the most remote and beautiful corners of Serengeti and help you tick off any kind of animals on your bucket lists.
+The resident wildlife is incredibly rich here: Lion resting on ancient rocks, cheetah pacing the plains, and up to two million wildebeest grazing over the expansive land during the Great Migration season.
+But even if the herds have moved off, we will still take you on an unparalleled safari game drives twice a day to the most remote and beautiful corners of Serengeti and help you tick off animals on your bucket lists.

-Spend an adventurous day inside Volcanoes National Park tracking down the endangered mountain gorillas with your expert guides.
-The bushwhacking treks through the bamboo forest can take a few hours or the entire day depending on where the gorillas are hanging out that day.
-Sometimes, they gather at unreachable areas and your guides have to machete through a new path in order to get close to them.
-The journey will be richly rewarded when you first encounter the gorilla’s family – the playful young ones, the saggy breasted females and the enormous silverback whose arms can lift up to ten times its own body weight.
+Spend adventurous days inside Volcanoes National Park, tracking down the endangered mountain gorillas with your expert guides.
+The bushwhacking treks through the bamboo forest can take a few hours or the entire day, depending on where the gorillas are hanging out that day.
+Sometimes, they gather at unreachable areas, and your guides have to machete through a new path in order to get close to them.
+The journey will be richly rewarded when you first encounter the gorilla’s family – the playful young ones, the saggy breasted females, and the enormous silverback whose arms can lift up to ten times its own body weight.
 You will spend around one hour with the family before taking the same route back to your lodge.

 Combine this itinerary with other wonderful Tanzania & Rwanda Experiences